 Technology has an impact in every area of medicine including hair restoration.
-Dr’s Vories and Hughes keep up with the latest literature and participate in hair restoration surgery and medicine conferences around the world.
+Dr. Vories keeps up with the latest literature and participates in hair restoration surgery and medicine conferences around the world.

 At Carolina Hair Surgery we believe that FUE or follicular unit excision is the best and most ethical surgical option for our patients.
 FUE is a minimally invasive surgical procedure that does not leave the patient with a linear donor scar like strip or FUT donor harvesting.

 With FUE there is less discomfort for the patient, they heal quicker and FUE provides the patient with more styling options after surgery because the donor region in the back and the sides of the head can be trimmed very close without any visible scarring.